maltebp/tundra/readme.md

   - This is split into `base`, `developer` and `playstation`
   - These headers cannot include anything from `src`
   - Anything in `include/base/core/` must not include anything outside that folder
-- `src`: Contains all the source files and header files that are not part of the engine API
+- `src`: Contains all the source and header files that are not part of the engine API
   - Can include headers from `include`
 - `tests`: contains test source code and data
   - `tests/data/`: assets used for tests